What are the symptoms of anxiety and what can cause anxiety?

 • Grieving the loss of a loved one

-• Experiencing coercive control
+• Experiencing abuse

-• Experiencing a traumatic event
+• Experiencing or witnessing a traumatic or life-threatening event.

 Getting help for anxiety